 What is 5G?
-In the beginning there was no “G” (G stands for Generation) not even 1G…there was only cellular communication… and everyone was happy that they could talk on the phone while walking around or driving in a car.
+In the beginning, there was no “G” (G stands for Generation) not even 1G…there was only cellular communication… and everyone was happy that they could talk on the phone while walking around or driving in a car.
 Then, in 1991 we moved from analog cell phones to digital cell phones and started the whole “G” naming experience with 2G.
 It was only when we looked back at the analog phone that we recognized it was really 1G.
 Since then we have moved up the G numbering system and also started to add subtitles to the G for example 4G LTE (Long Term Evolution).

 5G Dangers: Do Not Burn Down The 5G Cell Tower

 Best Cell Phone Booster for Rural Areas and Farms

 Have you ever wondered why your cell phone bills are so high compared to that of the US?
 If you look at the above auction figures, you will see how much each carrier paid for the rights to use the 600MHz band signal.
 There is a metric being used called the Price Per Megahertz Population, abbreviated to MHz-pop.
 It refers to one megahertz of bandwidth passing one person in the coverage area (total population covered) in the spectrum license.
 On average, in the US, the cell phone network providers paid $0.93 per MHz-pop.

 Using the same metrics, Canadian cell phone network providers paid on average $1.89 MHz-pop or roughly twice the price.
 Obviously that investment has to be recovered and hence Canadian cell phone bills are proportionately more expensive than US bills.

 - Higher Frequency = Faster speeds but Shorter distances.